Chiefdom of Mangshi

 The Chiefdom of Mangshi, officially Mangshi Yuyi Zhangguansi and Mangshi Anfusi, was a Dai autonomous Tusi chiefdom in the west of Yunnan, China, from 1443 to 1955.
-In 1443, the Ming dynasty established Mangshi Yuyi Zhangguansi (芒市御夷长官司) because a Mangshi chief made a contribution in Luchuan–Pingmian campaigns, and then upgraded to Mangshi Anfusi (芒市安抚司) in 1640.
+In 1443, the Ming dynasty established Mangshi Yuyi Zhangguansi (芒市御夷長官司) because a Mangshi chief made a contribution in Luchuan–Pingmian campaigns, and then upgraded to Mangshi Anfusi (芒市安撫司) in 1640.
 Chiefdom of Mangshi has an absolute dictatorship in politics, military, economy at the territory, and use the rule of primogeniture.

-In the Republic of China period, the central government used many methods try to abolish the Chiefdom of Mangshi, for example, established a direct control government "Luxi Administrate Bureau" (潞西设治局).
+In the Republic of China period, the central government used many methods try to abolish the Chiefdom of Mangshi, for example, established a direct control government "Luxi Administrate Bureau" (潞西設治局).
 But the Chiefdom of Mangshi allied with other chiefdoms to counteract the abolishment.
 At its worst, chiefdoms had a consideration for independence from China.
 Finally, the central government compromised with chiefdoms.

 After People's Republic of China controlled this area, the central government launched the Chinese Land Reform Movement.
 The last Chief of Mangshi, Fang Yulong lost his power and land, finally abolished in 1955.